MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

 - All python/django code are created by us and available under MIT licence
 - html template license was purchased for single app use for Concordia ACE website on [oficiona](https://themeforest.net/item/oficiona-job-board-html-template/23042674?gclid=CjwKCAjw8J32BRBCEiwApQEKgbP9mgS7W95LgCMymKU4waaAczkaKAq180Rv_QEZPPBjtvQkdnVa2BoCR-sQAvD_BwE) License must be re-purchased for other project.
 Permission to reuse template not under MIT license.

-# How to host the website on your machine
+# How to host the website on your machine/Cloud Server
 For production
 1) Make sure [Docker](https://www.docker.com/) is installed and running on the machine.
 No other installation is needed.
 2) Clone this repo and navigate to the root path of the files, where `production.yml` is located.